Mastering the Work/Life Balance

 Yes, some people have to be reminded how to have fun.
 Many businesses provide vacation and paid-time-off for their employees because it keeps them happy.
 Happy workers are committed workers.
 If you’re the employer, even better.
 You have a team taking care of clients while you’re away.
 Take a few days to travel, explore, and gain inspiration.
 Vacations help reduce stress and boost productivity upon returning to work.
 A healthy, balanced mindset is beneficial for running your business, and don’t let anything convince you otherwise!

-Our boss here at Emerge had to learn how to take breaks and enjoy vacations too, so we completely understand.
+Our boss, Jim Thomas, had to learn how to take breaks and enjoy vacations too, so we completely understand.
 His love for this company and commitment to helping small businesses is evident.
 So, enjoy your 4th of July weekend (or break), and we’ll chat once you get back.